Lump-of-Coal/ZeldaClassic/README.md

 See [`docs/replays.md`](./docs/replays.md) for more.

-## Contributing to ZQuest Classic
+## Contributing to Zelda Classic

 We encourage third-party submission of patches and new features!
-If you're interesting in contributing to ZQuest Classic's development, please read the CONTRIBUTE file.
+If you're interesting in contributing to Zelda Classic's development, please read the CONTRIBUTE file.

 ## License

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License v3, as published by the Free Software Foundation.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+## Special Thanks
 **This resurrected and reconstructed repo was constructed by THE TIMELORD under the agreement that this message and the below verses of the Torah, regarding the theft of the original AGN ZC repo are never to be removed or obfuscated from this readme.md!**

 **Proverbs 21:2** Every way of a man is right in his own eyes; but the LORD weigheth the hearts.